Jack Elder (politician)

 Jack Arnold Elder (born 3 July 1949) is a New Zealand former politician.
 He was an MP from 1984 to 1999, representing the Labour Party, New Zealand First and Mauri Pacific.

 Early life

-Jack Elder was born and raised in West Auckland, attending New Lynn Primary, Avondale Intermediate and Kelston Boys High School – where he was head boy and captain of the rugby first fifteen.
-Elder studied politics and history at the University of Auckland and alongside future Prime Minister Helen Clark and future Minister of Foreign Affairs Phil Goff was a member of Princes Street Labour.
-Elder was awarded a B.A in both History and Political Studies as well as a M.A in Political Studies.
-He then became a teacher at schools such as Henderson High School from 1974 to 1977 and Rutherford College from 1979 to 1981.
+Jack Elder was born and raised in West Auckland, attending New Lynn Primary, Avondale Intermediate and Kelston Boys High School.
+At the latter, he was head boy and captain of the rugby first fifteen.
+Elder studied politics and history at the University of Auckland, graduating with a B.A in both History and Political Studies as well as a M.A in Political Studies.
+Upon graduation, he became a teacher at schools such as Henderson High School from 1974 to 1977 and Rutherford College from 1979 to 1981.

+Early political career

-He was a member of the New Lynn Borough Council from 1976 to 1983 including being elected Deputy Mayor in 1980.
+Alongside future prime minister Helen Clark and future Minister of Foreign Affairs Phil Goff, Elder was a member of Princes Street Labour.
+He became active in local politics, being a member of the New Lynn Borough Council from 1976 to 1983, including as deputy mayor from 1980.